gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 When `multimodal=True`, the first parameter of your function should receives a dictionary consisting of the submitted text and uploaded files that looks like this: `{"text": "user input", "file": ["file_path1", "file_path2", ...]}`.

-Tip: If you'd like to [customize](#customizing-your-chatbot) the textbox for your multimodal chatbot, you should pass in an instance of `gr.MultimodalTextbox` instead of an instance of `gr.Textbox`.
+Tip: If you'd like to customize the UI/UX of the textbox for your multimodal chatbot, you should pass in an instance of `gr.MultimodalTextbox` to the `textbox` argument of `ChatInterface` instead of an instance of `gr.Textbox`.

 ## Additional Inputs